Murmurations of elliptic curves: Experimental Results and Observations

 We can better understand this separation by looking at the weights of $a_p$ in the principal components.
 Since the ranks are only separated along PC1, we will look only at the weights of this component.
 It is clear from Figure \ref{pca-2} that the first hundred or so $a_p$ are the most important for this classification.
 Here we enumerate primes as $p_1=2, p_2=3, p_3=5, \dots$ and the $x$-axis represents the indices $1 \le n \le 1000$ for primes with $p_{1000}=7919$.

-Next, we investigate the rank 0 and rank 1 separation by further restricting our conductor range to $N_E \in [7500, 10000]$, as well as removing the rank 2 data.
-This drops our dataset to just 4300 curves per rank.
-(In the next subsection we will consider various conductor ranges systematically.)
+We may further investigate the separation between rank 0 and rank 1 by removing the rank 2 data.
+In order to connect our observations to the oscillations in the average values of $a_p$ that have been presented in the introductio,n and are to be considered in the next subsection, we restrict the conductor interval to $[7500, 10000]$.
+This reduces our dataset to just 4300 curves per rank.
 The result of PCA is shown in Figure \ref{pca-3}.

 With this narrower conductor range, the separation of rank 0 and rank 1 according to PC1 is significantly better.
 We also see a fundamental difference in the PC1 from this dataset, as shown in Figure \ref{pca-4}.
 In particular, the weights of $a_p$ seem to follow a smooth, decaying oscillation.
 This indicates that there is an interesting structure in the datasets of $a_p$ which separates rank 0 and rank 1.
 In the following subsection, we will find such a structure in a statistical relationship between $p$ and $a_p$ for a fixed rank and conductor range.